vpavasovcase/agents/README.md

 - **Tool Integration**: Extending agent capabilities with external functions
 - **Structured Responses**: Using Pydantic models for consistent outputs
 - **Conversation Management**: Handling multi-turn interactions
+- **Context enineering**: Composing context from other runs and tool use results

 ### Integration & Deployment
 - **Model Context Protocol (MCP)**: Connecting to external tools and services